folio-org/raml-module-builder/README.md

               example: <<exampleItem>>
 ```

+Please see the `/resources/raml/admin.raml` file in the `domain-models-runtime` project for an example.

-The content should look something like this:
+The body content should look something like this:

 ```sh
 ------WebKitFormBoundaryNKJKWHABrxY1AdmG